rust-lang/surveys/surveys/micro/2025-06-compiler-performance.md

 Priority:

-- Not important for me
+- Not so important for me
-- Important for me, compile times are okay for me
+- Important, compile times are acceptable for me
-- Important for me, compile times are a blocker for me
+- Important, compile times are a blocker for me

+### Do you have any other compilation workflow that you would like to mention?

+Type: open response (optional)

 ### How do you primarily examine compilation errors in your code?